 In the evening of September 14th, 2016, I went for a hike with some friends and all of our children.
 I was 25 years old, I worked at a golf course, I was an avid hiker, and I was also 24 weeks pregnant with my second child.

 We had taken a break on the trail to let our children run around and play.
-As I went to go pick up my daughter to put her back into the hiking carrier, I felt a “pop” go off in my 14211982_10207044965945379_3982778655262412997_nhead.
+As I went to go pick up my daughter to put her back into the hiking carrier, I felt a “pop” go off in my head.
 This was followed by some intense dizziness and the worst headache of my life.
 I assumed it was pregnancy related.
 When I got home, the vomiting started.
 I thought I had just “overdone” it, and I needed to rest, I tried to fall asleep, but the pain in my head was getting more intense.

 I knew that something wasn’t right.